wangzhenj321/GitHub-Manual/blog/Basic-commands.md

 - `git push {reference name of remote repository | origin} {local branch name}`

     send local changes to the remote

-### diff

-- `git diff `

-    compare the working directory with the staging area

-- `git diff --staged`

-    compare the staging area with the latest committed

-- `git diff {commit ID 1} {commit ID 2}`

-    compare the commit ID 1 with the commit ID 2

 ### checkout